-Secrets of Exciting Chords & Chord Progressions!" newsletter that you (or someone using your E-mail address) signed up for when you visited our site.
+This is the " Secrets of Exciting Chords & Chord Progressions!" newsletter that you (or someone using your E-mail address) signed up for when you visited our site.
 If you no longer want to receive these free weekly E-mail piano lessons, toggle down to the bottom of this E-mail and you'll see where you can take yourself off the list.
-We take your privacy (and ours) very seriously, so we don't want anyone receiving our stuff who doesn't want it! ('cause thousands
+We take your privacy (and ours) very seriously, so we don't want anyone receiving our stuff who doesn't want it! ('cause thousands really do!).

-- Free Piano
+- Free Piano Lessons -

 The "Family Of Chords" Chart

 Hello again, and welcome to this 47th edition of the newsletter.
 I hope you are enjoying learning about all the chords in the world -- and we're going to cover them ALL before we're done -- you'll know more about chords than 99% of the people in the world -- believe it or not, it's true.

 Here is a chart that shows how chords are members of families, just like you and I. Most all of us have a family of some kind, and we have cousins, and we have neighbors, and we have visitors.
 If we're like most people, we see our family a good deal more than we see our cousins.
 It's like that in music, too.
 The "fam" chords -- I, IV, and V -- are used much more frequently in a song than a "cousin" chord -- the ii, iii, and vi chords.
 But they are more common than the "neighbors", and the neighbors in turn are more common than the "visitors."